rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-04-10-one-week-crowd-funding.md

 <img src="https://cloud.githubusercontent.com/assets/1711357/2660446/2f17d992-c020-11e3-9d6e-180e61c0de11.png" width="500">

 First, thank you all for being amazing supporters of our mission and making our dream of more women in Open Source come true more day by day!
 This is really moving.
-And while others can't stop high fiving about this, running around with a big smile in their faces or buying chocolate for everyone, some couldn't stand still anymore.
+Haven't donated yet?
+Do eet now and join all the other wonderful people: [railsgirlssummerofcode.org/campaign/](http://railsgirlssummerofcode.org/campaign/) And while others can't stop high fiving about this, running around with a big smile in their faces or buying chocolate for everyone, some couldn't stand still anymore.

 ##WE JUST CAN'T HIDE IT